Bad-ptr/persp-mode.el/README.md

 # Installation
 Put this file into your `load-path`, add `(require 'persp-mode) (persp-mode t)` into your ~/.emacs.
+I also planing to add this package to [melpa](https://github.com/milkypostman/melpa) soon.

+## Dependencies:
+To be able to save/restore window configurations from/to file you need [`workgroups.el`](https://github.com/tlh/workgroups.el).
+It's also available on [melpa](https://github.com/milkypostman/melpa) (`M-x: package-install RET workgroups RET`).

 # Keys
 `C-x x s` -- create/switch to perspective.